 If you have smoked marijuana, or if you have been exposed to secondhand marijuana smoke, you may be wondering how long marijuana stays in your system.

+Marijuana, also commonly known as “weed” or “cannabis,” is one of the most commonly used drugs throughout the world.
 The main chemical in marijuana is tetrahydrocannabinol, also known as THC.
 Although the effects of THC wear off within a few hours of ingesting marijuana, traces of the chemical can remain in the body for weeks.
+In turn, the length of time in which THC can stay in your system depends on the drug testing method and ranges between:

 - 30-45 days can fail a urine test